 6.11.2 Guidance to language users

-Follow the advice provided by 6.12.5.
+Follow the advice provided by 6.12.5 in TR 24772-1.

 Maintain the same type to avoid errors introduced through conversions.

 Heed compiler warnings that are issued for pointer conversion instances.
 The decision may be made to avoid all conversions so any warnings must be addressed.
 Note that casting into and out of “void *” pointers will most likely not generate a compiler warning as this is valid in C.